 The Rusted Pixel, Ireland

-Paul aka The Rusted Pixel is an outstanding 3D designer from Ireland.
+Paul, aka The Rusted Pixel, is an outstanding 3D designer from Ireland.
 In his portfolio, you’ll find projects for Adobe, Google, Disney, Spotify, MTV, and other companies most designers and artists strive to work with.
 However, the thing I adore most about Paul is the incredible worlds and characters he creates.

 He draws inspiration from the countryside and coastline of Donegal, where he’s from.
 So every digital art illustration is filled with local coziness and a simple yet fairytale vibe.
-Every detail has its story, and by creating the smooth, flexible textures Paul turns on the tactile curiosity.
+Every detail has its story, and by creating smooth, flexible textures, Paul turns on tactile curiosity.
 So it feels like you are really touching all those teeny-tiny leaves or kitchen utensils and get closer to Paul’s digital universe.

 Ori Toor, Israel

-mbsjq ∆, United Kingdom
+mbsjq, United Kingdom

 We’ve seen almost everything in the works of the best digital artists, and that makes mbsjq stand out.
-Indeed, soft pop is a trend, however in the arms of mbsjq it gets a whole new approach.
+Indeed, soft pop is a trend.
+However, in the arms of mbsjq, it gets a whole new approach.
 You do get surprised, and you never know what kind of visual plots and characters he will mold next in his new digital artwork.
 A merge of space and florals?
 Candy-colored cyberpunk?
 Abstract 3D portraits?
 Well, yes, yes, and yes.

 Beeple, USA

 Beeple brings together stand-out skills, unique vision, and extreme devotion to the art.
 Day by day, since 2007, he draws and posts sci-fi illustrations, so his micro-universe keeps expanding with time.
-In 2021 he sold a part of his works, Everydays — The First 5000 Days, as an NFT for the mind-blowing $98 million.
+In 2021 he sold a part of his works, Everydays — The First 5000 Days, as an NFT for a mind-blowing $98 million.

 Steve Simpson, Ireland

-Every time you look at Steve’s artistic illustrations, you get a little bit of a festival waltzing into your life.
+Every time you look at Steve’s illustrations, you get a little bit of a festival waltzing into your life.
 Even though the recent works gravitate to Mexican folk art (or a variation of it to a certain degree), it’s not all the Day of the Dead mood.
-Steve Simpson has dedicated a significant lifespan to wallowing in the comics creation process and build his distinctive illustration style as a digital artist.
+Steve Simpson has dedicated a significant lifespan to wallowing in the comics creation process and building his distinctive illustration style as a digital artist.

 MUTI, South Africa